redcurry/LearningUnity/PhotonFusion.md

 - Add a new "Spawner" script to it
 - Have the Spawner implement INetworkRunnerCallbacks, and have the methods do nothing (for now)
+  - Instead of implementing the Spawner through code, you can add a "NetworkEvents" component to the NetworkRunner object and hook up the callbacks via the Editor
 - At some point, NetworkRunner.StartGame must be called
   - Can prompt user to choose game mode (e.g., hosting or joining a game), and calling StartGame after this choice since StartGame needs game mode